PulsarHRI/pulsarhri.github.io/docs/01-how-to-control-hardware-actuators/01-R-how-to-install-hardware.md

 Once activated, your terminal prompt should change to indicate that you're working inside the virtual environment.

-### Step 3: Install the Pulsar API
+### Step 3: Install the PULSAR HRI API
-With the virtual environment active, install the Pulsar API package using `pip`:
+With the virtual environment active, install the PULSAR HRI API package using `pip`:

 ```bash
 pip install pcp_api